y-ncao/Python-Study/knowledge.md

 But Basically,
 * Process is on Heap memory.
 * Thread is on Stack memory.
+* Stack is faster while heap is slower
+* stackoverflow for stack while heap is for memory leak

 #####Compare
 | Stack | Heap |